MLulli/MLulli/README.md

 - 👋 Hi, I’m @Lulli
 - 👀 I’m interested in IoT, easy automation for office actions, hardware hacks and gardening
-- 🌱 I’m currently learning pyhton and c.
+- 🌱 I’m currently learning pyhton and c#.
 Also what is growing in my garden
 - 💞️ I’m looking to collaborate on with people out of germany
-- 📫 How to reach me mail
+- 📫 How to reach me?
+Via mail.

 <!---
 MLulli/Lulli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.